 exchange ideas and information relevant to the project.

 The RAG will not receive a draft of the report.
-Rather the key findings and recommendations will be shared via presentation and their views sought.
+Rather the key findings and recommendations will be shared via presentation and their views sought and considered.
+This group will meet 4-6 times over the course of a year with additional meetings called as necessary.

 External stakeholders

-NDA has met with HSE National Disabilities Operations and the CHOs’ PDS Leads group to inform the design of our research instruments to ensure we are comprehensively capturing all aspects of the service.
+NDA has met with HSE National Disabilities Operations and the PDS Leads group to inform the design of our research instruments to ensure we are comprehensively capturing all aspects of the service.
 We may also consult with these staff again or some other key informants throughout the project such as academic experts or other relevant stakeholders.

 Independence